SAP-samples/teched2023-AD163/exercises/2_CreateProcess/README.md

 ## Summary

-Your project is now released and deployed in SAP Build and you can start creating and designing your Workspace using SAP Build Work Zone, advanced edition.
+Your project is released and deployed in SAP Build and you can start creating and designing your Workspace using SAP Build Work Zone, advanced edition.

 Continue to - [Exercise 3 - Create Workspace](../3_CreateWorkspace/README.md)